StefH/CoverageConverter/README.md

 ## Usage

 - Step 1: Define a **VSTest@2** task with `codeCoverageEnabled: true`
-- Step 2: Define a **CmdLine@2** task with the `coverageconvertor`-tool and provide the CoverageFilesFolder where the `.coverage` files are placed by vstest.console.exe
+- Step 2: Define a **CmdLine@2** task with the `dotnet-coverageconvertor`-tool and provide the CoverageFilesFolder where the `.coverage` files are placed by vstest.console.exe

 #### Example YML pipeline tasks
 ``` yml